rambasnet/NodeJS/README.md

-# NodeJS Notebooks
+# JavaScript/NodeJS Notebooks

-# Introduction to JavaScript(JS)/ECMAScript (ES 6) and NodeJS using Jupyter Notebooks
+# Introduction to JavaScript(JS)/ECMAScript (ES 6) using Jupyter Notebooks

 ## Who can use these notebooks